Espadaaah/Obsidian/003 - Tutorial Obsidian Git/Computer - Phone.md

 ```
-Create token classic with feature "REPO" (u need to create one token to obsidian on computer and another to obsidian )
+Create token classic with feature "REPO" (u need to create one token to obsidian on computer and another to obsidian on phone)

 Install plugin "GIT"